chiayida/GAM300-ECS-Isolated/README.md

 Designed with modularity and extensibility, each allocator inherits from a base `Allocator` class, ensuring a unified interface for:
 - Initialization
 - Allocation
-- Deallocation (Freeing)
+- Deallocation
-- Resetting memory
+- Memory Reset

 ### Key Components:
 1. **FreeListAllocator**:
 - Allocates memory from a pre-allocated chunk.
-- Merges adjacent free blocks upon deallocation.
+- Supports merging adjacent free blocks upon deallocation.
-- Supports two allocation policies: `FIND_FIRST` and `FIND_BEST`.
+- Offers two allocation strategies: `FIND_FIRST` and `FIND_BEST`.

 2. **PoolAllocator**:
 - Divides memory into fixed-size chunks for efficient allocation.